-© 2019 All rights reserved.
+© 2022 All rights reserved.
 No part of this publication may be reproduced in any form or by any means without prior permission in writing from Paediatric Team, Queen's Medical Centre, Nottingham University Hospitals NHS Trust, Nottingham, NG7 2UH

 If skin flares up whilst on weekend treatment it is important to go back to step 1, use every day topical steroids to achieve clearance and then step down to weekend approach.
+Remember that correct use of topical corticosteroids is safe.